martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       nested_lapply("hba1c", 4.4, 15.1)
     Message
       Please check the following optional variables:
-      `hba1c` entered as 4.4, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as 4.4, but must be between 4.5 and 15 (so set to NULL)
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as 4.4, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as 4.4, but must be between 4.5 and 15 (so set to NULL)
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as 15.1, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as 15.1, but must be between 4.5 and 15 (so set to NULL)
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as 15.1, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as 15.1, but must be between 4.5 and 15 (so set to NULL)
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as "potato", but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as "potato", but must be between 4.5 and 15 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as "potato", but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as "potato", but must be between 4.5 and 15 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as FALSE, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as FALSE, but must be between 4.5 and 15 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `hba1c` entered as FALSE, but must be between 4.5 and 15 (so set to NULL) Estimates are from: Base model.
+      * `hba1c` entered as FALSE, but must be between 4.5 and 15 (so set to NULL) PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
     Output
       $`4.4`
       $`4.4`$not_quiet